 Charging temperature refers to the allowed charging temperatures of devices.
 Generally, all battery technologies have far stricter charging temperature ranges compared to their operating temperature range.
 Ultracapacitors, on the other hand, can be charged across their operating temperature range, once again giving them a significant advantage over batteries in both cold and warm temperatures.

 All three vary heavily depending on the energy storage technology, but ultracapacitors have an edge over batteries regardless of the battery technology used, and they are far more suitable for applications that require efficiency in temperatures that are less than optimal.

 Lead-acid, nickel-metal hydride, and lithium-ion batteries all operate poorly in cold temperatures.
 Their efficiency drops, they can not be charged in temperatures below freezing, and they are also unable to operate in some applications in hot climates due to overheating.

 Ultracapacitors, or supercapacitors, on the other hand, excel in both cold and warm climates.
 SkelCap ultracapacitors operate with extremely high efficiency at temperatures ranging from -40°C to +65°C, far beyond the capabilities of any battery technology at both ends of the scale.

-Temperature sensitive applications in transportation
+Temperature-sensitive applications in transportation

 Skeleton's SkelStart Engine Start Module is a solution for truckers battling with their truck's batteries.
-SkelStart is able to function at temperatures as low as -40°C. It can start any truck engine and, in the process, prolong lifetime for the truck's batteries.
+SkelStart is able to function at temperatures as low as -40°C. It can start any truck engine and, in the process, prolong the lifetime of the truck's batteries.
 Starting the engine is the most demanding task for batteries, but after the SkelStart ESM is installed, the batteries only have to power lights, air conditioning, the lift gate, and hotel loads.